alifhughes/stage4notes/SOFT354/lecture-2.markdown

 - GPUs have > 200GB/s global memory bandwidth
     - 50,000 floating point values per second
 - Copying from CPU to the GPU is even slower than global memory access
-- We need to minimise access to globabl memory
+- We need to minimise access to global memory

 ### Host and device memory